zey9991/research_report/others/Pendle Problem Set/Pendle V2 Fee Optimization.md

 This situation is analogous to a **market competition model** in economics.
 In such models, a company’s revenue is given by $$R= P \times Q$$, where $$P$$ is the price and $$Q$$ is the quantity sold.
 If the price is set incorrectly, the revenue will not be optimized, even though the quantity $$Q$$ may increase.

 Previously, our team introduced the “Efficient Ratio” as an indicator to measure the effectiveness of fee settings in specific pools.
-This is similar to the concept of revenue $$R$$ in a market competition model.

 In this data-driven report, we aim to explore the following:

+- Has the “Efficient Ratio” functioned well in evaluating the effectiveness of fee settings?
+If not, is there a more suitable alternative indicator?
 - How do different fee tiers affect the “Efficient Ratio”?
 What is the optimal range according to historical data?
-- Has the “Efficient Ratio” functioned well in evaluating the effectiveness of fee settings?
-If not, is there a more suitable alternative indicator?

 ## Fee Calculation